edkelly303/elm-composer/README.md

 ## `view` versus `interface`

 Why did we rename the component's `view` function to `interface`?
-I'm so glad you asked.
+I'm so glad you asked!

 In the first component we write, we will probably do something like this: